-- Determination of the concentration of nucleic acids through measurement at 260 nm and evaluation via factor. - Various nucleic acid methods, such as dsDNA or RNA, are preprogrammed.
-The parameters vary according to the factor. - Preprogrammed method for microliter cuvettes: Measuring DNA in sample volumes within the microliter range with a light path of 1 mm (with microliter cuvettes such as Eppendorf μ Cuvette G1.0 or Hellma® TrayCell). - Additional information on the purity of the measured nucleic acid: Ratios A260/A280, ratios A260/A230, absorbance wavelength spectrum of nucleic acid, absorbance of the background wavelength (preset: 320 nm; the absorbance of the pure nucleic acid should be close to zero here). - Partial turbidity correction can be performed via the Background parameter. - Concentrations can be converted to molar concentrations and (after the sample volume has been entered) to nucleic acid quantities (method step: process results).
+- Determination of the concentration of nucleic acids through measurement at 260 nm and evaluation via factor - Various nucleic acid methods, such as dsDNA or RNA, are preprogrammed.
+The parameters vary according to the factor. - Preprogrammed method for microliter cuvettes: measuring DNA in sample volumes within the microliter range with a 1 mm light path (with microliter cuvettes such as Eppendorf $\mu$ Cuvette G1.0 or Hellma® TrayCell). - The following additional information on the purity of the measured nucleic acid are displayed and can be excluded from the measuring parameters if desired: - ratio A260/A280, ratio A260/A230 - absorbance wavelength spectrum of the nucleic acid - absorbance of the background wavelength (preset: 320 nm; the absorbance of the pure nucleic acid should be close to zero here) - Partial turbidity correction via the Background parameter is preset. - Concentrations can be converted to molar concentrations and (after the sample volume has been entered) to nucleic acid quantities (method step: process results).